GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 Once you have an access token, your app can then use the Chrome Web Store Publish API.
 There are endpoints for creating items, updating items, and publishing items.

-{% Aside %}
+{% Aside 'gotchas' %}

-Currently, there is no API for setting an item's metadata, such as description.
-This has to be done manually in the [Chrome Web Store Developer Dashboard.][cws-dashboard] More detail about the Web Store API can be found [here][cws-api].
+After creating your item for the first time, you must fill out the [Store Listing][store-listing] and [Privacy practices][privacy] in the [Chrome Web Store Developer
+Dashboard.][cws-dashboard].

+More detail about the Web
+Store API can be found [here][cws-api].

 {% endAside %}